 Finally, many program directors did not report whether the funding they receive from various public and private sources is continuing and sustainable or whether it is a timelimited, one-time grant or award.
-Similarly, many did not distinguish funding that is restricted to specific program components, budget line items and purposes from unrestricted funding that can be used to cover any fiscal need related to operating an OST program.
+Similarly, many did not distinguish funding that is restricted to specific program components, budget line items and purposes from unrestricted funding that can be used to cover any fisca contributions and parent fees.

+and purposes from unrestricted funding that can be used to cover any fiscal estions about the types eccived in 2005 by the need related to operating an OST program.
 As a consequence, we are unable to reliably report on the stability and durability of funding for the programs we studied.